2022 has not been kind to the stock market.

 - You must be an accredited investor to invest on the platform.

 - Limited liquidity – farmland is a very long-term investment that will require tying up your capital for many years.
-There’s currently no capability to liquidate your shares, but the company is working on creating that availability.
+There’s currently no capability to liquidate your shares.

 - An investment for an IRA account must be through a specialized IRA custodian.